Fricourt German Military WW1 Cemetery

 The names of those who are known to be buried in the communal graves are inscribed on metal tablets at the rear of the cemetery.

 The stone crosses reflect the motif of five crosses which is used by the VDK throughout the German cemeteries and in the VDK logo.
 The theme of the five crosses originates from the design of a First World War cemetery known as the Vier Grenadier-Grab (Four Grenadiers Grave), which had been built in Poland by the founder of the VDK, Dr. Siegfried Emmo Eulen.

-For more information abour the founding of the VDK see our Related Links below.
+For more information abour the founding of the VDK see our Related Topics below.

 The graves of German soldiers of the Jewish faith are marked with a stone marker instead of the cross.
 Many Jews served in the German Army during the First World War.